alexrothenberg/alexrothenberg.github.com/_posts/2011-10-31-using-bdd-and-the-email_spec-gem-to-implement-email.md

 ---
 layout: post
-title: Using BDD &amp; the email_spec gem to implement Email
+title: Using BDD and the email_spec gem to implement Email
 ---

 When implementing email functionality, the [email_spec gem](https://github.com/bmabey/email-spec) is something I've decided I can't live without.